fordbedia/basic-webpack-configuration/README.md

 }
 ```

-And finally create a new file named `webpack.config.js` for configuring babel-loader:
+And finally create a new file named `webpack.config.js` in your root directory for configuring babel-loader:

 ```javascript
 module.exports = {